Our Mission: To Help improve the lives of underprivileged students and their families in the greater Jacksonville area during the holidays.

 Violetra C. Ward, recently retired having served for over twenty-three years with the Duval County Public Schools.
 Ms. Ward’s experience includes six years as District Cadre with Professional Development, three of which she served as a visiting professor for the University of North Florida’s Excel Program for pre-service teachers.
 Ms. Ward went on to serve as a Design Coach for an America Choice School and then as Vice Principal for Pinedale Elementary.
 Ms. Ward also served as a Vice Principal at Chimney Lakes Elementary for two years.
 Throughout her career with the County Schools, Ms. Ward has implemented several innovative Safety Nets.
 She has also served the school and community to provide assistance for families in need through her collaboration with organizations such as the Otis Smith Kids Foundation, United Way, and now Bright Holidays.

-Paige Wagner is an Assistant General Counsel with Florida Blue.
-Prior to joining Florida Blue in August 2013, Ms. Wagner worked as an attorney with the Jacksonville office of GrayRobinson, P.A.
+Paige Wagner is an attorney currently working as a legal consultant for a private civil law firm in Jacksonville.
+Ms. Wagner began her legal career as an attorney with the Jacksonville office of GrayRobinson, P.A., and then most recently as an Assistant General Counsel for Florida Blue.
 Ms. Wagner is a native to Jacksonville and graduated from Episcopal School of Jacksonville in 2002.
 After high school, Paige attended the University of Florida and graduated cum laude with a Bachelor of Arts in 2005.
 While in college, Paige was a member of Kappa Delta sorority and was elected as a member of the Phi Beta Kappa Society.
 Paige also attended the University of Florida for law school and graduated cum laude with a Juris Doctor in 2008.
-Ms. Wagner and her husband John have two children and she is excited about the opportunity to serve the children and families of Jacksonville through Bright Holidays.
+Ms. Wagner became involved with Bright Holidays as a volunteer, and enthusiastically accepted the opportunity to further serve the children and families of Jacksonville as a board member of Bright Holidays.